 Of the 13 AB programs, nine are planning to hold face-to-face classes this term namely Journalism, Behavioral Science, Communication Arts, Creative Writing, Economics, English Language Studies, History, Literature and Sociology.

-Three other programs, namely Asian Studies, Legal Management, Philosophy and Political Science intend to apply for in-person learning next term.
+Three other programs, namely Asian Studies, Legal Management and Philosophy intend to apply for in-person learning next term.
 The Political Science program will continue to hold virtual classes during the entire academic year.

 While students welcomed the resumption of in-person classes, others are pushing for full face-to-face learning, claiming the quality of education suffered during the online set-up.